Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Abstract

 \section{Abstract}

-Schedulability analysis is about determining whether a given set of real-time software tasks are \emph{schedulable}, i.e., whether task executions always complete before their specified deadlines.
-It is an important activity at both early design and late development stages of real-time systems.
-Schedulability analysis requires as input the estimated worst-case execution times (WCET) for software tasks.
+Estimating worst-case execution times (WCET) is an important activity at early design stages of real-time systems.
+Based on WCET estimates, engineers make design and implementation decisions to ensure that task executions always complete before their specified deadlines.
 However, in practice, engineers often cannot provide precise point WCET estimates and prefer to provide plausible WCET ranges.
-Given a set of real-time tasks with such ranges, we provide an automated technique to determine for what WCET values the system is likely to meet its deadlines, and hence operate safely.
-Our approach combines a search algorithm for generating worst-case scheduling scenarios with polynomial logistic regression for inferring safe WCET ranges.
-We evaluated our approach by applying it to a satellite on-board system.
-Our approach efficiently and accurately estimates safe WCET ranges within which deadlines are likely to be satisfied with high confidence.
+Given a set of real-time tasks with such ranges, we provide an automated technique to determine for what WCET values the system is likely to meet its deadlines, and hence operate safely with a probabilistic guarantee.
+Our approach combines a search algorithm for generating worst-case scheduling scenarios with polynomial logistic regression for inferring probabilistic safe WCET ranges.
+We evaluated our approach by applying it to three industrial systems from different domains and several synthetic systems.
+Our approach efficiently and accurately estimates probabilistic safe WCET ranges within which deadlines are likely to be satisfied with a high degree of confidence.

 \ccsdesc[500]{Software and its engineering~Search-based software engineering} \ccsdesc[500]{Computer systems organization~Real-time systems}

 \ccsdesc[500]{Software and its engineering~Search-based software engineering}